-C# Dictionary Equals: If Contents Are the SameThis C# example program tests two Dictionary instances for equality of all elements.
+C# Dictionary Equals: If Contents Are the SameTest two Dictionary instances for equality of all elements, where ordering does not matter.

 C# program that tests Dictionaries for equality